AdrianKulmburg/Cepheid_Experiment/README.md

 # Cepheid Experiment
+## Disclaimer: Please read this readme file in its raw mode by either downloading and reading it or click on the 'Raw' button on the top right in github.
+This readme file has been structured in such a way that it is easier to read only in this mode.

 This repository collects all python programs that were used for the Cepheid experiment performed in winter of 2018 at ETH.